rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: If it has a default export, then what's the problem?
 You're importing its default binding so already know its shape.
 Is it because it's not the right value?

-CP: the `import x from 'x.js'` happens ....
+CP: The `import x from 'x.js'` happens ....

 DH: Can we discuss this offline?
 It's not important because we're not going to do this anyway.
 Let's take a break.